 Dokan Multivendor Marketplace has diverse shortcodes for clients to make significant pages right away.
-So in this article, we’ll examine how effectively you can utilize these shortcodes to build your eCommerce site’s work process quickly.
+So in this article, we’ll examine how effectively you can utilise these shortcodes to build your eCommerce site’s workflow process quickly.

 Dokan Dashboard

-After successfully installing and activate Dokan Plugin on your WordPress site, you’ll get a simple-navigated Dashboard.
-From here you will get all the information about your online marketplace at a glance.
+After successfully installing and activating the Dokan Plugin on your WordPress site, you’ll get a simple-navigated Dashboard.
+From here, you will get all the information about your online marketplace at a glance.

 Information like a list of vendors, sales per month, amount of commissions, list of withdrawals, and more.
 So in that case, you need to navigate to your WordPress> Dokan> Dashboard.